 I whipped up a little phrase to put with the eye finger puppet when I got home.
 Super cheesy, but I do teach first grade.
 Cheese is definitely called for.
 All the time.

 (Y'all - please excuse my fingernails.
 It's back to school time - you know how it is.
 Ha!)

 Once I printed and cut the cards out, I just hot glued the eyeballs onto the card and was ready to go!

-I hope you can use this free card with your finger puppets!
+I hope you can use this free card for your finger puppets!

-I’d love to see your pictures on Instagram – tag me at @mirandalarayne!
+I’d love to see your pictures in use on Instagram – tag me at @mirandalarayne!

 What do you do for your students’ birthdays?

 I love to give my students birthday balloons!
 These are such a easy gift to put together before school starts and have them ready to go.
 It only takes me a few minutes to cut out the circles and tape them to the straws.
 I put them in a basket and then forget about them.